 Another idea is creating hand-crafted canes or operating a retail store that sells and/or rents medical equipment such as wheelchairs, oxygen delivery systems, and mobility assist devices.
 Electric scooters sales and service is another possibility.

 Products such as walk-in baths and furniture with lift-assist built-in are also in ever-increasing demand.

 As people age, they have a greater need for healthcare services such as physiotherapy, massage therapy, and orthotics.
 These require specialized skills and training but are excellent business opportunities given the demographic trends of today.

 There are growing opportunities in alternative medical services such as acupuncture, Chinese medicine, aromatherapy, and naturopathic medicine.

 Technical Support for Computers, Smartphones, iPads, Televisions

-Great business opportunities exist for the technological wizards who can go to people’s homes and show them how to do things from getting WiFi working on their tablets through getting their Smart TV configured.
+Consider starting a computer repair or technology-related business to show clients how to do things from getting WiFi working on their tablets to getting their streaming TV device configured.

 The business ideas above are only a few that you could start based on providing products and/or services to those aged 65 and over.
 Seniors are a great target market because so many of them have the same needs, and many of them have the money to fulfill them.

 Or maybe you're a senior looking for ideas on how to start a business in the second half of life.
 With vast experience, there are many great business ideas for retirees to supplement their retirement from home or while they travel.